-Joshua Matz is a lawyer and writer based in Washington, D.C.
-He entered private practice after serving as a law clerk to Justice Anthony M. Kennedy of the U.S. Supreme Court (2014-15).
+Joshua Matz is a lawyer and writer.
+He entered private practice after serving as a law clerk to Justice Anthony Kennedy of the U.S. Supreme Court (2014-15).
 Previously, Joshua clerked for Judge Stephen Reinhardt of the Ninth Circuit Court of Appeals (2013-14), and for Judge J. Paul Oetken of the Southern District of New York (2012-13).

 Joshua holds a BA from the University of Pennsylvania and an MSt from Oxford University.
 He graduated magna cum laude from Harvard Law School, where he served as Articles & Book Reviews Chair of the Harvard Law Review and president of the American Constitution Society.
 From 2011 to 2012, Joshua wrote news round-ups for SCOTUSblog.
 Forbes named Joshua to its “30 under 30” Law & Policy List for 2014, and in 2016 named him an “Alumni All-Star” of past Law & Policy honorees.

 In June 2014, Joshua and Professor Laurence Tribe published an award-winning book entitled Uncertain Justice: The Roberts Court and the Constitution.
 This followed several co-authored articles on LGBT rights, including "The Constitutional Inevitability of Same-Sex Marriage," 71 Md.
 L. Rev. 471 (2012).
 In addition, Joshua has written about a wide range of legal issues under President Trump, including the legality of President Trump's revised travel ban, the significance of the special prosecutor appointment, and President Trump's continuing emoluments violations.
-His articles have appeared in the Washington Post, The Guardian, The Atlantic, ACS Blog, and Wired Magazine.
+His articles recently have appeared in the Washington Post, The Guardian, The Atlantic, ACS Blog, and Wired Magazine.